telerik/ajax-docs/visual-stylebuilder/basic-usage.md

 1. The preview pane shows the end result from the changes in real-time.

-1. Toggle between the two color editing modes - basic colour choice and advanced modifications on the color.
+1. Toggle between the two color editing modes - basic color choice and advanced modifications on the color.

 1. Use the textbox to enter a hex color or the color picker to choose one with a visual interface.